hiroyasuakada/StyleGAN2-PyTorch/README.md

 # Stylegan2-by-PyTorch
 A PyTorch implementation of StyleGAN2.

-I coded this implementation for my study, so there may be some difference from the original implementation.
+(There may be some difference from the original implementation.)

 # Demo
 ## ① Use Pre-Trained Models from Official Implementation